-The insurer's officers have a fiduciary duty to ensure the BEL and technical provisions are calculated responsibly and transparently, enhancing the protection of policyholder interests.
+The insurer's officers have a fiduciary duty to ensure the BEL and technical provisions are calculated responsibly and transparently, in keeping with the objective of protecting policyholder interests.
 The Authority shall, at any time, require the approved actuary and officers of the company to evidence their satisfactory fulfilment of this fiduciary duty.